ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Vitamin A supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin A vary significantly in how well your body absorbs and uses them — and Retinol vs Beta Carotene is one of the most commonly compared pairs.

-Retinol has a higher bioavailability tier (high (S1 — best tier)) compared to Beta Carotene (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Retinol has high absorption compared to Beta Carotene (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Retinol carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Beta Carotene carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Retinol shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Beta Carotene shows moderate absorption and is classified as Customer Choice.

 Retinol is preformed Vitamin A that the body uses directly — no conversion required.
 Essential for rhodopsin synthesis (night vision), immune cell differentiation, and skin integrity.
 In populations with thyroid issues or genetic BCO1 variants, beta-carotene conversion can fall below 3%.